MUSoC/Visualization-of-popular-algorithms-in-Python/Travelling Salesman Problem/README.md

 Step 3:

-SInce there are only 2 vertices in odd_vert, we get one minimum weight matching pair, i,e, (2,3).
+Since there are only 2 vertices in odd_vert, we get one minimum weight matching pair, i,e, (2,3).
 Adding this edge to MST, we have the below graph.

 ![screenshot from 2017-06-29 12-48-48](https://user-images.githubusercontent.com/22571531/27676543-fb8d0d76-5ccb-11e7-93b9-bc7d6767b24d.png)